Pets produce dander (microscopic skin flakes that they shed), and the protein in it can cause severe allergic reactions for some people.

 Clearly, the best way of avoiding pet dander is to not have a pet!
-If you have a pet and are determined to keep it (and many of us love our pets too much to simply do without them), then there are various measures you can take to reduce your exposure, including controlling the pet’s access to certain rooms and using an effective air purifier to neutralise the dander.
+However, many of us love our pets too much to do without them!
+In that case, there are various measures you can take to reduce your exposure, including controlling the pet’s access to certain rooms, and using an effective air purifier to neutralise the dander.

 Pet allergies and your health